serenorg/serendb/docs/pageserver-walredo.md

 ## WAL-redo process communication

-The WAL redo process runs the 'postgres' executable, launched with a Neon-specific command-line option to put it into WAL-redo process mode.
+The WAL redo process runs the 'postgres' executable, launched with a SerenDB-specific command-line option to put it into WAL-redo process mode.
 The pageserver controls the lifetime of the WAL redo processes, launching them as needed.
 If a tenant is detached from the pageserver, any WAL redo processes for that tenant are killed.